retentioneering/retentioneering-tools/docs/source/user_guides/dataprocessors.rst

     </div>

-This data processor can be useful when you have data that chronologically precedes the clickstream you are working with.
-For instance, your clickstream might be covering 1-month user data, while also having the user login data for the whole year.
-In that case, you can use ``NewUsersEvents`` to split users into two categories - new users, and users who have appeared this year before.
+This data processor can be helpful when you have data that chronologically precedes the clickstream you are working with.
+For instance, your clickstream might cover 1-month of user data, and also you have the user login data for the whole year.
+In that case, you can use ``NewUsersEvents`` to split users into two categories:

+- new users,
+- users who have appeared this year before.

+.. _lost_users:

 LostUsersEvents
 ^^^^^^^^^^^^^^^

-Given a list of users (considered "lost"), the method labels those users by adding a synthetic ``lost_user`` event to each user trajectory end.
+Given a list of users (considered "lost"), the :py:meth:`LostUsersEvents<retentioneering.data_processors_lib.lost_users.LostUsersEvents>` data processor labels those users by adding a synthetic ``lost_user`` event to each user trajectory end.
 For all other users, adds an ``absent_user`` synthetic event.
 When passed a ``lost_cutoff`` timedelta value, the method labels users based on the following strategy: if the